 You will be taken to a room where you can rest.
-Caregivers will monitor you closely for any problems.
+Healthcare providers will monitor you closely for any problems.
 The urine drainage bag will be checked for blood.
 It is normal to have some blood in your urine for 1 or 2 days after you have a nephrostomy tube placed.
 The amount of urine in the bag will also be checked to make sure that the tube is draining all of the urine from your kidney.
-When your caregiver sees that you are okay, you may be able to go home.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - Prescription pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.